There are different options to help you stay connected and access the internet from your home.

 - How long the contract is and how to renew or cancel it

-- Your right to compensation or refund if service quality levels are not met
+- Information about your right to compensation or refund if service quality levels are not met

-- Clear contract terms: Contract terms must be in clear, plain and understandable language and must not put you at an unfair disadvantage.
-Find out more about unfair contract terms.
+- Clear contract terms: that are in clear, plain and understandable language and do not put you at an unfair disadvantage.

-- Fair commercial practices: Providers are not allowed to use misleading or aggressive commercial practices that could affect your decision to buy.
-Find out more about unfair commercial practices.
+- Fair sales practices: providers must not use misleading or aggressive sales practices that could affect your decision to buy.

-- Changes to your contract terms: If a service provider wishes to change the terms and conditions of the service, you must be given 30 days’ notice and the option to leave the contract.
-This includes changes to the price it charges.
+- Changes to your contract terms: can only be made after you have got 30 days’ notice and the option to leave the contract.
+This includes price changes.

 You should check the terms and conditions of your contract to find out what your cancellation rights are.
-You may have to pay a fee to cancel a contract.
+You could have to pay a fee to cancel a contract.

-Your legal right to cancel the contract for free depends on whether you signed up over the phone, in person, or online.
+Your legal right to cancel the contract for free depends on whether you signed up by phone, in person, or online.

 You can cancel the contract if you signed up less than 14 days ago over the phone or online.
 This is called a ‘cooling-off’ period.
 If you’ve already used the service, you are likely to be charged for what you have used.

-If you cancel outside of the cooling off period, you may be charged a penalty fee or have to pay off the rest of your contract.
+If you cancel outside of the cooling off period, you may be charged a penalty fee or pay off the rest of your contract.
 Check the terms and conditions of your contract.

-You do not have the legal right to a 14-day cooling-off period if you signed up in person, for example you met a salesperson and signed the contract in the shop premises.
+You have no legal right to a 14-day cooling-off period if you signed up in person in a shop.

 Any costs and charges for cancelling your contract should be made clear in your contract and at the point of sale.

-When comparing internet service providers and plans, you should think about:
+When comparing internet service providers and plans, think about:

 - Price of the contract and what’s included in the price (for example, TV and landline)

-- Charges and fees (can include connection charges, monthly rental fees, call costs, disconnection and reconnection charges)
+- Charges and fees (are there connection charges, monthly rental fees, call costs, disconnection or reconnection charges?)